vanceelliott/Programming-Languages/Chivalry/README.md

 A squire can also perform tasks, able to take in the items of other squires as parameters and coming forth with a result.
 If you would like to give a squire a function, one must declare it in this specific way:
 `num squire Jonathan do (whatever task you prefer) with (whatever parameters you have)`.
 The types of the task squires are the same as holding squires except for a new typing `ghoul` that allows the function to return void.
-When writing a parameter, or future squire, put the type of the squire and then a temporary name. i.e. `num jonathan, word ronathan`
+When writing a parameter, or future squire, put the type of the squire and then a temporary name, i.e. `(num jonathan, word ronathan)`

 ### Calling forth the squire